WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 ![](./imgs/tar2.PNG)

 By brute-force iterating company tickers and dates, we can get the dataset with about 30,000 ~ 100,000 news in the end.
+Since a company may have multiple news in a single day, the current version will only deal with topStory and ignore the others.

 #### 1.3 Use [Yahoo Finance API](https://pypi.python.org/pypi/yahoo-finance/1.1.4) to crawl historical stock prices